Most B2B articles have a pattern.

 But first, how are you sure this approach works?

-Well, as the coiners of the PLS concept, we adapt this method to all our pieces and clients’ pieces and get great results like attracting SaaS founders to work with us:
+Well, as the coiners of the PLS concept, we adapt this method to all our pieces and clients’ pieces, and great results like attracting SaaS founders to work with us:

 And generating demand for our clients: